BrikerMan/HFUTer/Carthage/Checkouts/SwiftyStoreKit/README.md

 When an app is first installed, the app receipt is missing.

-As soon as a user completes a purchase or restores purchases, StoreKit creates and stores the receipt locally as a file.
+As soon as a user completes a purchase or restores purchases, StoreKit creates and stores the receipt locally as a file, located by `Bundle.main.appStoreReceiptURL`.

-As the local receipt is always encrypted, a verification step is needed to get all the receipt fields in readable form.

-This is done with a `verifyReceipt` method which does two things:

-- If the receipt is missing, refresh it
-- If the receipt is available or is refreshed, validate it

-Receipt validation can be done remotely with Apple via the `AppleReceiptValidator` class, or with a client-supplied validator conforming to the `ReceiptValidator` protocol.

-**Notes**

-* If the local receipt is missing when calling `verifyReceipt`, a network call is made to refresh it.
-* If the user is not logged to the App Store, StoreKit will present a popup asking to **Sign In to the iTunes Store**.
-* If the user enters valid credentials, the receipt will be refreshed and verified.
-* If the user cancels, receipt refresh will fail with a **Cannot connect to iTunes Store** error.
-* Using `AppleReceiptValidator` (see below) does remote receipt validation and also results in a network call.
-* Local receipt validation is not implemented (see [issue #101](https://github.com/bizz84/SwiftyStoreKit/issues/101) for details).

-### Retrieve local receipt
+### Retrieve local receipt (encrypted)

+This helper can be used to retrieve the (encrypted) local receipt data:

 ```swift
 let receiptData = SwiftyStoreKit.localReceiptData